Lusby Grandmother Wins $10,000 Scratch-off Prize | Southern Maryland News Net

 “I don’t even drink sodas,” she said.
 “But, for some reason, I just had to have one.”

 While at the Lottery retailer, the 55-year-old purchased two scratch-offs including the 10x Cash instant ticket.
 The Dash In manager scratched off one line of the game in the store and revealed a $1,000 prize.
-Thinking she had won that amount, the Charles County resident went home to finish scratching off the instant ticket.
+Thinking she had won that amount, the Calvert County resident went home to finish scratching off the instant ticket.

 “Each line was $1,000,” she said, smiling.
 “I could not believe what I was seeing.”